Learn how your brain is wired for love in this compelling book from Stan Tatkin PsyD.

 - identifying what looks good and what doesn’t look good

-- making rational decisions
+- making logical and rational decisions

 - thinking from an adult perspective and weighing all the options